IBM/ibm-satellite-storage/config-templates/ibm/ess/2.1.0/README.md

 7. [Mount your file system remotely verify it that is running on all nodes](https://www.ibm.com/support/knowledgecenter/STXKQY_5.1.0/com.ibm.spectrum.scale.v5r10.doc/bl1adv_admrmsec.htm).
 Run the `mmcluster` command on both the local and remote IBM Spectrum Scale cluster.
 8. [Initialize the IBM Spectrum Scale GUI](https://www.ibm.com/support/knowledgecenter/STXKQY_CSI_SHR/com.ibm.spectrum.scale.csi.v2r10.doc/bl1csi_instal_prereq.html).
+The IBM Spectrum Scale management API GUI should not be running on Kubernetes nodes that are managed by Satellite.

-9. Label the worker nodes where the IBM Spectrum Scale client is installed and where IBM Spectrum Scale Container Storage Interface driver is running.
+10. Label the worker nodes where the IBM Spectrum Scale client is installed and where IBM Spectrum Scale Container Storage Interface driver is running.
     ```sh
     kubectl label node node1 scale=true --overwrite=true
     ```